PBug90/w3gjs/README.md

 ### Low Level API
-Low level API allows you to either implement your own logic on top of the ReplayParser class by extending it or to listen for its callbacks for specific events.
+Low level API allows you to either implement your own logic on top of the ReplayParser class by extending it or to register callbacks to listen for parser events as it encounters the different kinds of blocks in a replay.

 ```javascript
 const W3GReplay = require('w3gjs')